asyncy/microservice.guide/schema/events/README.md

 <Badge text="actions.$.events.$.output" type="info"/>

-The event publishes to the Platform data which **MUST** include the `output` detailing the structure of the event data published.
+The event published to the Platform **MUST** include the `output` detailing the structure of the event data published.

 See [Action Output](/schema/actions/#output) for details.